netzstrategen/gtm-monitoring-gcp/README.md

 2. **Log retention**: Set appropriate retention periods to comply with data privacy regulations
 3. **PII data**: Avoid sending personally identifiable information through GTM monitoring

+## Acknowledgments

+This project builds upon excellent work by:
+- [Simo Ahava & Mark Edmondson](https://www.simoahava.com/analytics/google-tag-manager-monitor/) - For pioneering GTM monitoring techniques and the GTM tag template
+- [Eivind Savio](https://www.savio.no/) - For paving the way with the Cloud Storage-based solution

+Special thanks to the analytics community for continuous inspiration!

 ## License

 This project is licensed under the GNU GPL v3.0 License - see the [LICENSE](LICENSE) file for details.

 ## Support

-For issues, questions, or contributions email me at [krisztian@datatovalue.com](mailto:krisztian@datatovalue.com)
+For issues, questions, or contributions email me at [krisztian@datatovalue.com](mailto:krisztian@datatovalue.com) or reach out on [Linkedin](https://www.linkedin.com/in/krisztian-korpa)!